 Her courses reflect her interests in creative arts therapies research that uses the broad range of available methods and particularly, incorporating research thinking and resources into creative arts therapies clinical practices.
 Her teaching philosophy and practice are grounded in a professional collaboration model that reflects skills honed by teaching statistics to doctoral students from many disciplines at the University of Arizona.
 She uses a model based on the fact that students learn least from an instructor's oral recitation of information and most from engaging the subject matter themselves.

-Dr. Cruz believes that policy and leadership go hand-in-hand for creative arts therapies and are important for the continued development and viability of these professions.
-She has devoted years of service to both the University and to the Creative Arts Therapies community at large.
-She serves as Co-Chair for the Lesley University Institutional Review Board, and was featured in the Lesley University 2012 Annual Report.
+Robyn believes that policy and leadership go hand-in-hand with creative arts therapies and are important for the continued development and viability of these professions.
+She has devoted years of service to the University and to the Creative Arts Therapies community at large.
+She served as Co-Chair for the Lesley University Institutional Review Board from 2012-2021, and as IRB member from 2005 to the present.
+She was featured in the Lesley University 2012 Annual Report.

 She is a past President of the American Dance Therapy Association (ADTA), serving four years as Vice President and four years as President of the organization.
 In these capacities she regularly visited Washington, DC to speak with lawmakers about creative arts therapies with respect to access for clients and licensing.
 As ADTA President, she introduced the Multicultural and Diversity Committee to the ADTA Board of Directors.
 This was the first new standing committee created in the organization in over 25 years.

 Robyn also brought the Dance/Movement Therapy Certification Board, a separate credentialing body for dance therapy, and new credentials (R-DMT and BC-DMT) into existence during her presidency, creating new professional opportunities and oversight for professional dance therapists.